otto-de/jlineup/README.md

 Credit for original Lineup goes to [Finn Lorbeer](http://www.lor.beer/).

+## Basic concept

+This is a quick example, how JLineup can be helpful in your automated build and deploy pipeline:
+Let's assume, this is part of a prelive stage deployment:

+ 1. Run JLineup 'before' step on your prelive site
+ 2. Deploy your new version
+ 3. Run JLineup 'after' step on your prelive site and programatically check return code or json report

+ -> Successful: Let you pipeline go on with next stage, no visible changes detected.
+ -> A Change was detected: Pause your pipeline (i.e. through closing a gate to the next step) and let a human decide if the change was intended with JLineup's HTML report.

 ## Quick Howto

 JLineup CLI comes as executable Java Archive.
 Java 8 or higher has to be available to run it.